 - You may lose up to 70 percent of your excess body weight within the first year.

 - Depending on your long-term diet and fitness regimen, you may achieve your ideal body weight in 18 to 24 months.

-- Your obesity-related medical issues such as type 2 diabetes, hypertension, high blood pressure, obstructive sleep apnea, PCOS, and cardiovascular disease will go away.
+- Your obesity-related medical issues, such as type 2 diabetes, hypertension, high blood pressure, obstructive sleep apnea, PCOS, and cardiovascular disease, will disappear.

 - You will feel more energized and actively participate in vigorous physical exercises, sports, swimming, and other outdoor activities.

-- You can wear any type of clothes of your choice without feeling self-conscious, and feel proud of your new body image.
+- You can wear any type of clothes without feeling self-conscious and proud of your new body image.

 - Your self-confidence and zest for life will dramatically improve, which may positively reflect on your professional performance as well as personal relationships.

 YOU MIGHT ALSO LIKE: Gastric sleeve results: expected weight loss after VSG surgery